Janipro/bluerain/README.md

 ## License

 This template is available under the CC0 license.
 Feel free to learn from it and incorporate it in your own projects.

+## Credit
+This mod is being developed un unity with @Magnus2142